Talk to the Team

 Drop-in, not rewrite

-Point your existing OpenAI/Anthropic/Bedrock SDK at the proxy URL.
+Point your existing OpenAI/Anthropic/Gemini SDK at the proxy URL.
 The rest of your app doesn't change.
 How it works.

 Defends against embedding inversion